sohailanwaralmani74/utility-tools/file-compressor.md

   <p>
     Easily <strong>compress PDF, CSV, image, and Word files</strong> directly in your browser.
     Combine multiple files into a single <strong>ZIP archive</strong> for easier sharing or storage.
     All processing happens locally, ensuring your data remains secure and private.
+Explore all <a href="/privacy-tools">Privacy Tools</a> for protecting your data, removing metadata, and securing files safely and locally.

   </p>

   <h2>How File Compression Works</h2>